Skip to main content

 It is about safeguarding a taonga that belongs to all Waikato.

-THE FIRST FOCUS
+OUR FIRST FOCUS

 A home for music at the heart of the Cathedral